lifulin/lifulin.github.io/_pages/about.md

   - /about.html
 ---

-I will join Texas A&M University Mays Business School as an Assistant Professor of Finance.
-I obtained my Ph.D. in Financial Economics from the University of Chicago Booth School of Business and Kenneth C. Griffin Department of Economics.
+I will join Texas A&M University Mays Business School as an Assistant Professor of Finance in July 2023.
+I obtained my Ph.D. in Financial Economics from the University of Chicago Booth School of Business and Kenneth C. Griffin Department of Economics in 2023.

 **Contact**: fli3@mays.tamu.edu